Who's Behind Listverse?

 8 Innocent Kid’s Games That Went Horribly Wrong

 Kids and playing go hand in hand—sometimes literally.
-Most of the time, when they do play a game, it usually involves kids running, chasing and hiding.
-They all tire themselves out and laugh themselves silly and maybe the worst thing that happens is someone skins a knee or breaks a window.
+Most of the time, when they do play a game, it usually involves kids running, chasing, and hiding.
+They all tire themselves out, laugh themselves silly, and maybe the worst thing that happens is someone skins a knee or breaks a window.
 It’s all innocent fun.

 Here are 8 examples of kid’s games that got way out of hand.

-In February of 2013, a group of children were playing British Bulldog outside Trafalgar Junior School, in Twickenham, England.
-An 8 year old girl named Freya James was playing a different game close by when she was accidentally struck by one of the boys playing British Bulldog.
+In February of 2013, a group of children played British Bulldog outside Trafalgar Junior School in Twickenham, England.
+An 8-year-old girl named Freya James played a different game close by when she was accidentally struck by one of the boys playing British Bulldog.
 She fell, stomach down, onto a recycled wooden railway sleeper.
 The fall caused a laceration of her liver which lead to internal bleeding.
-She was taken to hospital where she later died.
+She was taken to the hospital, where she later died.

 Sometime later, Freya’s parents called for a ban of the game that took their daughter’s life, “I hope our daughter’s death will lead to a more widespread ban.”